jnozzi/cocoadev.com/markdown/CustomDragValueInTableView.md

 ----

-Make an image of the text string in black and return it from     - (General/NSImage *)dragImageForRows:(General/NSArray *)dragRows event:(General/NSEvent *)dragEvent dragImageOffset:(General/NSPointPointer)dragImageOffset
+Make an image of the text string in black and return it from     - (NSImage *)dragImageForRows:(NSArray *)dragRows event:(NSEvent *)dragEvent dragImageOffset:(NSPointPointer)dragImageOffset